 Should I tithe off the Gifts?

 Answer: The Bible doesn’t say that you have to.
-Yet I do tithe out of monetary gifts I receive and I encourage that you try it too.
+Yet I do tithe out of monetary gifts I receive and I encourage you try it too.
 Whenever God leads someone to reward me with a monetary gift I like to express my gratitude towards God by returning a 10% of it (or more) for the work of the Kingdom.

 What if my needs are not met?